jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 Many AMD CPUs do not have integrated graphics.
 These are intended to be used with a dedicated graphics card.

-For Ryzen 1000 - 5000 Series, desktop CPUs with a model description that ends with `G` have integrated graphics, but other Ryzen 1000-5000 desktop CPUs do NOT.
-For Ryzen 7000 Series, desktop CPUs with a model description that ends with `F` do NOT have integrated graphics while others do.
+For Ryzen 1000 - 5000 Series, only desktop CPUs with a model description that ends with `G` have integrated graphics—other Ryzen 1000-5000 desktop CPUs do NOT.

+For Ryzen 7000 Series, desktop CPUs with a model description that ends with `F` do NOT have integrated graphics, whereas the rest do.

 Please check the product page of your CPU for more info.